-- What is the credibility of the data that has been reviewed?
+- Also, what is the credibility of the data that has been reviewed?

 - Is the methodology adopted in each of the research appropriate or not?

-- Is there need for further studies on this topic?
+- Finally, is there need for further studies on this topic?

 - Khan, K. S., Kunz, R., Kleijnen, J., & Antes, G. (2003).
 Five steps to conducting a systematic review.
 Journal of the Royal Society of Medicine, 96(3), 118–121. doi:10.1258/jrsm.96.3.118